-Alberta, always a country of considerable stock-raising interests, is still one of the principal ranching sections of the West; and in the "Stampede" held at Calgary, the glories of the Old West are revived annually in a week's carnival of frontier sports and contests.
+ALBERTA, ALWAYS a country of considerable stock-raising interests, is still one of the principal ranching sections of the West; and in the "Stampede" held at Calgary, the glories of the Old West are revived annually in a week's carnival of frontier sports and contests.
 The Calgary Stampede has now become a famous frontier-day celebration, and contestants come from all parts of the continent.
 Cowboys, Indians, Mounted Policemen, old-timers are all to be seen in this western epic.
-It will be held in 1930 from July 7th to 12th and visitors to the Canadian Rockies should stop off at Calgary and participate.
+It is held usually during the second week of July and visitors to the Canadian Rockies should stop off at Calgary and participate.